Azzurri dispelling the myth – the pain of change

 For many organisations the perceived ‘pain of change’ associated with changing to a new supplier is enough to deter them from even considering alternative solutions.
 As a result, many organisations remain in their comfort zone and operate with systems that are no longer best in class or fit for purpose, let alone innovative.
 They therefore fail to maximise the commercial and environmental benefits that can be extracted from stepping outside their comfort zone and selecting the right supplier to manage their waste.

 Azzurri Restaurants Limited are a market leader in the casual dining sector.
-They specialise in Italian cuisine and operate some of the UK’s best-known brands including ASK Italian, Zizzi and Coco di Mama.
+They specialise in Italian cuisine and operate some of the UK’s best-known brands including Zizzi, Coco Di Mama and Radio Alice.
 The group employs nearly 6,000 people, serving over 15 million meals a year in its growing estate of over 250 restaurants.

-In early 2018, UKWSL was awarded a long-term contract to partner with Azzurri to manage all waste streams at 183 restaurants across the UK.
-Over the course of the contract, UKWSL and Azzurri will work in partnership to deliver a minimum recycling rate of 80% and achieve the ambitious goal of zero waste to landfill.
+In 2018, UKWSL was awarded a long-term contract to partner with Azzurri to manage all waste streams at 183 restaurants across the UK.
+Over the course of the contract, UKWSL and Azzurri have worked in partnership to deliver a recycling rate of 82% and have achieved the ambitious goal of zero waste to landfill.

 UKWSL assigned a Mobilisation Manager who was responsible for the overall management of the project.
 Part of their role involved the early engagement of Azzurri’s operational, customer service and finance teams to ensure an inclusive approach.
 UKWSL’s account management team actively participated in the bidding process to provide continuity and consistency of approach to the relationship.
 This meant that UKWSL was able to deliver against the shared vision and values of Azzurri from day one of contract.